bbarres/SuMoRe/README.md

 ## Context
-Some general information on the survey and the main aims of the study.
-Basically, exploring the monitoring system of pesticide resistance in the world.
+In this study, we explore the diversity and features of the pesticide Resistance Monitoring Systems (RMS) of multiple coutries around the world.
+A survey was realized using a questionnaire send to experts in herbicides, fungicides and insecticides resistance in numerous countries.
+Based on a classification of RMS into three categories (Academic, Governmental and Private), we investigate the characteristics, structure and interactions between RMS and try to depict the landscape of the pesticide RMS in today globalized world.

 ## Datasets
 In this section, you will find the list of the datasets used in this study.
 The data files can be found in the "data" folder.
 For the data tables, the name of the different variables are listed and explained as well.